 OSCM jobs are hands-on, working with people and figuring out the best way to do things.

-AACSB: Analytic Blooms: Remember Difficulty: 1 Easy Learning Objective: 01-02 Know the potential career opportunities in operations and supply chain management.
+AACSB: Analytical Thinking Blooms: Remember Difficulty: 1 Easy Learning Objective: 01-02 Know the potential career opportunities in operations and supply chain management.
 Topic: Careers in Operations and Supply Chain Management

-38. A bank branch manager position is not an OSCM-type of job.

-FALSE

-Listed as an OSCM job: branch manager (bank).
-Oversees all aspects of financial transactions at a branch.

-AACSB: Analytic Blooms: Remember Difficulty: 2 Medium Learning Objective: 01-02 Know the potential career opportunities in operations and supply chain management.
-Topic: Careers in Operations and Supply Chain Management

-39. A supply chain manager is an OSCM job while a purchasing manager is not.
+38. A supply chain manager is an OSCM job while a purchasing manager is not.

 FALSE